VictorNafs/vic/heroku/README.md

 # **FastAPI - Converter and Viewer for VIC Files**

-This application is a **FastAPI designed to convert PNG images, especially full-page screenshots**, into a custom `.vic` format.
+This application is a **FastAPI** service designed to convert PNG images, particularly full-page screenshots, into a custom `.vic` format.
 This format offers unique advantages in terms of **adaptive resizing** and **iframe embedding** with smooth vertical scrolling.

 ---

 ## **Introduction to the `.vic` Format**

-The `.vic` files are designed to solve common issues encountered with full-page screenshots:
+The `.vic` files are designed to address common challenges with full-page screenshots:

-1. **Issues with Standard PNGs**:
+### **1. Issues with Standard PNGs**
 - Long screenshots are resized to fit standard screen sizes.
 - Images become unreadable without zooming as they shrink excessively.

-2. **Advantages of the `.vic` Format**:
+### **2. Advantages of the `.vic` Format**
 - **Adaptive Resizing**:
   - `.vic` images automatically adjust to the width of screens or iframes, whether on mobile devices, tablets, or desktops.
 - **Integrated Scrolling**:
   - A **vertical scroll** is added to display the entire screenshot regardless of its height.
 - **Flexible Dimensions**:
-     - The dimensions can be controlled via an iframe.
+  - Dimensions can be controlled via an iframe.

 ---